BABBEL | CEO OFFICE IN PRACTICE

 A predictable leadership cadence was established in close partnership with Corporate Strategy.
 Weekly executive syncs, quarterly strategy reviews, and the company wide OKR rhythm were aligned into a single operating system that anchored priorities and kept execution moving.

-Information flow and selective automation
+Information flow and AI-enabled automation

-Information flows were designed to surface what mattered without creating noise.
-Automation and AI enabled workflows were introduced only where they clearly reduced repetitive coordination.
 Executive onboarding was rebuilt with People, IT, and Finance, compressing weeks of informal ramp up into a structured, repeatable programme.

 What changed